mnemonic-bit/BTRCP/README.md

 `--dest-dir PATH`: The path to the (remote) location where the backup needs will be stored to.

+`--sync-mode`: Removes files in the destination directory when synching the source directories.
+Files that have been deleted from the source directories between two runs of BTRFS will not be kept in the destination.

+`--stay-on-fs`: If set, only those files from a source path which reside on the same file system will be added to the backup.

+### Advanced Options

 `--hostname`: The name of the host system which is backed up.
 If this parameter is not specified, then the systems hostname is read and used instead.
 The hostname is important for backup strategy 2 and 3 which creates a folder on the target device labeled with the hostname's name.
 This enables the user to backup multiple machines to the same target.

 `--strategy NUM`: The strategy that is used for the backup.
 Valid values are 1, 2, and 3.
 Default is None, in wich case a best-fit is chosen automatically.
 Strategy 1 creates a single TAR from all the files and folders listed as source.
 Strategy 2 will use rsync to perform the backup copy.
 Strategy 3 uses rsync as well, but needs the destination to be a BTRFS file system to make snapshots of former backups, which will create a time-line of backups.

 `--days-off NUM`: sets the number of days the retention plan is offset to the current date.
 I.e. if days-off is set to 3, the last three days will not be touched by the retention strategy, hence will not be touched.
 The default of this value is 2.

-`--stay-on-fs`: If set, only those files from a source path which reside on the same file system will be added to the backup.

 `--preserve-path`: If set, the path as stated in the source-dir arguments will be preserved.